 Recommended holiday lettings in the Maldives

-Best holiday cottages with a pool
+Best holiday homes with a patio or terrace

 Popular holiday rental amenities in the Maldives

-Price and Availability Index Maldives
+Price and Availability Index for Maldives

 Holiday Letting Price Information in the Maldives

 We analysed holiday cottage, home and apartment prices to create a graph showing the average price per night in the Maldives.
 The most expensive month in Maldives is December (23/12 – 30/12), when prices reach £1,007 per night.
 Maldives is cheaper during one week in October (19/10 – 26/10), when prices are on average £194 a night.

 Check how busy Maldives is with our availability graph.
 It is in October that you will find the week with the fewest available holiday lettings (19/10 – 26/10).
 It will be easy to find a holiday home that suits you in one week in June (01/06 – 08/06), when 85 of the rentals are still available.

 Accommodation options for your holiday in the Maldives